Marc-Anderson/multirotor-rate-converter/README.md

 # Development: Python Flask

-for local testing without docker, you can run the project and serve the web app using just python and flask
+For local testing without docker, you can run the project and serve the web app using just python and flask

 ## Prerequisites
 - python3.8